February makes the winter feel even longer.

-The French are known to pay attention to seasonal ingredients when shopping at their food markets and preparing meals.
-They get through the long winter months by cooking a variety of recipes based on what’s available.
+The French pay attention to seasonal ingredients when shopping at their food markets and preparing meals.
+They get through the long winter months by cooking various recipes based on availability.

-There are a few other products, so let’s go down the list – from surf to turf, the fruit orchards, vegetable gardens, and cheeses – to see what arrives at French food markets in February, what’s in high season and what’s past its prime.
+There are a few other products that are good to buy, so let’s go down the list – from surf to turf, to the fruit orchards, vegetable gardens, and cheeses – to see what’s in high season and what’s past its prime.

 From the sea: